markusos/markusos.github.io/_posts/2015-08-25-how-to-build-a-web-scraper.markdown

 When you hit enter is should return <b id='test' data-hello='Cool right?
 You have just written your first XPath!'>this element</b>.

 So how does it work?
 The first part, `//` tells the parser to start at the root of the document. `b` filters it down to all \<b\> tags on the page.
-The brackets `[]` right next to the `b` tells the parser to match attributes on the `b` elements. `@id="test"` is used to only match the node where the attribute id equals "test".
+The brackets `[]` right next to the `b` tell the parser to match attributes on the `b` elements. `@id="test"` is used to only match the node where the attribute id equals "test".
 Let's look at some more examples of how we can select the same node, If you want you can look at the DOM and try to figure out how it works:

 {% highlight php %}